Save 25% on foundation training courses. Start learning today

 Your compliance requirements differ depending on whether you are a controller or processor – or both.

-Read: Data controller vs data processor: what’s the difference?
+Read our blog, Data controller vs data processor: what’s the difference?

 What are the GDPR requirements?